aschilds-dev/ps3-fallout-mod-packs/README.md

 INSTALLATION​:
 Installation is simple really, just copy/replace "PS3_GAME" folder from the mod pack into your Fallout 3 folder, and delete the Game Data for Fallout 3 from XMB.
 For those who need more help, ive listed detailed instructions below:

+FTP INSTRUCTIONS:

+Connect to your PS3 via your FTP app of choice and navagate to "dev_hdd0" or "dev_usb001" whichever one is your USB/HDD.
+Select "dev_hdd0", and then select "GAMES", find your Fallout 3 game folder and copy the "PS3_GAME" directory from the mod package to your Fallout 3 game folder overwriting all files when asked.
+Once the transfer is complete exit FTP and browse to "Game" column on your XMB and select "Game Data Utility".
+Find "FALLOUT 3" within the list, once you find it highlight it and press Triangle, then select "Delete", finally select "Yes".
+You're now all set to launch the game.
+You can tell before launching the game if the installation was successful as the background splash screen for Fallout 3 on the XMB changes to reflect the "Elite Edition" mod.

 HDD INSTRUCTIONS:​

 Download Fallout 3: Elite Edition Mod Pack and extract its contents.
 You should now have a folder named "PS3_GAME"